B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Having an accident with a player and refusing to interact with them without a valid reason (e.g., being chased by the police).
 - Going to the hospital and refusing to interact with the doctors and going to Doctor Sky.
 - Roleplaying throwing the key in the ditch and not wanting to unlock the car after another player has found the key.
-- Refusal to stop at a traffic stop without a very well-founded reason (100% certainty that the traffic stop would result in your arrest). <span style="color: yellowgreen">Exception:</span> When the officer has requested an ID to identify you, you have the right to attempt an escape if your identification could result in a future arrest, warrant, body search, etc.

 <span style="color: red">Sanctions:</span>